tobiasjcat/ice_end/dailylogs.md

 Confident that Rikki has all the help she needs laying fertilizer for now, I joined up with the rest of the do-crew and we visited the Herbalist Elena Thorpe.
 While a thorny character herself, she is married to the delightful gnome Thaddeus Jim-jar Thorpe.
 I am very glad I have someone to practice my gnomish with.
 Yip-yip indeed Thaddeus.
 As well as discovering a new friend, Elena's property revealed a well-kept garden.
 In it, Thaddeus was able to identify some strange plants for us including Devil's Club, Bright-weed and frost-flowers.
 Thaddeus also placed a bounty on some tundra-cress on the north side of the river from town.
 Maslin approached me asking for an opportunity to study under me to learn which plants are edible.
 I don't blame him for not instinctively knowing that a barbed and thorny plant like devil's club actually tastes a lot like bread if prepared correctly.
 However this puts me in the awkward position of somehow ordering His-Highness around.
 He agreed to an unpaid internship and even offered coin in exchange for knowledge but I turned him down.
 His relatives my have a problem with such a one-sided deal.
 Perhaps I can convince him later to share some land with the Spinks Estate in exchange for my training and a share of the crops grown on his land.
-Still, I feel uncomfortable asking a noble to behave like a disiplined student so I promoted Maslins former servant, Allen, to the title of foreman.
+Still, I feel uncomfortable asking a noble to behave like a disciplined student so I promoted Maslins former servant, Allen, to the title of foreman.
 Hopefully he will know the right way to encourage Maslin to work and learn.

 ## Blurnsday, Eleasias 14, (1059/8/14)
 The Spinks family somehow missed the invitation from Marlow and Calvin for dinner.
 Preston acted out for a while until we learned the guest list consisted  of the religious in our community.
 I'm sure we dodged the arrow from the archers Tenorio, Janreth and Kristif.
 To my dismay, Preston was brought to the brink of tears by Nicolo's lovely poem, recited for us by the other, more impish Nicolo later that night.
 We should engrave a plate of "The Lonely Butterfly" so that we can print copies.
 Tenorio was so moved he drank several bottles of wine in anticipation, during the performance, and after hearing the poem.